dwhenry/co-engine/README.md

 NOTE: you only enter the **FinaliseTurnOrGuessAgain** state if you correctly guess an opponents tile.

+# Game Rules

+The game is based off the following rules for the [coda game)(https://en.wikipedia.org/wiki/Coda_(board_game)).

+## Except for the following exceptions:

+* the game can be played by 2-6 people
+* black and white tiles are interchangable - ie. black tiles are neither less than or greater than the corresponding white tiles with the same numeric value.

 ## Contributing

 1. Fork it ( https://github.com/dwhenry/co-engine/fork )